-∇ Fast-reversing
+▽ Fast-reversing

-Press the " \lor " side of the TUNE/TRACK button continuously for more than 0.5 second to fast-reverse the disc/folder.
+Press the " \lor " side of the TUNE/TRACK button continuously to fast-reverse the disc/folder.

 Release the button to stop fast-reversing.

 If you fast-reverse to the beginning of the first track/file (track), fast-reversing will stop and the player will start playback.